This Is How You Plan & Run a Great Workshop: Simple Tips for Big Results

 2. Planning

-• The detail of each activity: what you will tell the participants and ask them to do
+• Activities (what you will tell the participants and ask them to do)

-At each moment of the day, you should be able to picture exactly what you do with your audience.
-The more people in the room the clearer you have to be.
+Top tip: At each moment of the day, you should be able to picture exactly what you do with your audience.

 3. Developing